ibm-watson-data-lab/fieldwork/README.md

 ## Disabling Deployment Tracking

-Deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the beginning of the `app.js` main server file.
+Deployment tracking can be disabled by removing `./admin.js track && ` from the `install` line of the `scripts` sections within `package.json`.

 ## License